Rama-Mwenda/Customer_Churn/README.md

 ## About The Project

 ### Scenario
-Your company executives have an interest in investing in the Indian Startup Ecosystem.
-You have been tasked with analysing the available data from 2018 to 2021 and advice on the best course of action for the company.
+Your company executives at VodaFone have an interest reducing Customer Churn.
+You have to build a model that predicts customer churn to be used in preventative measures leading to reduced churn.

 ### Project Structure
 The project uses the CRISP-DM Framework.
-Our first part covers the Business Understanding and external research to provide a base for our work and then we head to the second phase where we look at the Datasets we have and analyse the ecosystem fully to generate insights.
+Our first part covers the Business Understanding and setting up the criteria for success.
+we head to the second phase where we look at the Datasets we have and analyse them to understand the relationship between features and answer business questions.
+We build a model to predict the target variable and evaluate the model performance.
-We finalise by a conclsuion of what our analysis has uncovered and propose a course of action for the company
+We finalise by a conclsuion of the Business Impact Assessment of the model and its performance.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>